larafr0st/cyberactu/README.md

 *[...] and imports third-party library*
 I need more time to work on this explanation, I'm still hallucinating about it.
-In its current state, there is no issue with Requests because most part of the time, even though it is a built-in member, it is already installed in some linux distro, as system package.
+In its current state, there is no issue with Requests because most part of the time, even though it is not a built-in member, it is already installed in some linux distro, as system package.

 #### Modules Usage & Security Considerations